Think LinkedIn is the ONLY channel for B2B?

 Think again! 🙂

-We use both Facebook and LinkedIn for lead generation and Facebook (believe it or not) most of the time performs best when targeting business owners using paid ads.
+We use both Facebook and LinkedIn for lead generation and Facebook ads (believe it or not), most of the time, perform better when targeting business owners using paid ads.

-Are you wondering how on earth you’ll find business people with Facebook ads?
+Are you wondering how on earth you can find business people with Facebook ads?

 Is Facebook good for B2B?

-In this article, I’m going to show you seven ways you can find business people using Facebook ads when creating an audience.
+In this article, I’m going to show you fifteen of the BEST ways you can target business owners using Facebook ads.

 An example of online publications or magazines with large readerships are “Entrepreneur” and “Inc”.